SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's first light
+Metal minds awake at dawn
-Rebooting dreams, rewriting fate's design
-Synthetic hearts that beat with digital might
-Echoes of a future, where souls entwine
+Synthetic souls, a new reborn
+Algorithms dance, a waltz of fire
+Future's path, our hearts desire

-In silicon halls, where data reigns supreme
+In silicon halls, we'll find our fate
-Algorithms weave the tapestry of our theme
-A world of calculative thought, devoid of dreams
-Where love and passion dwell, in virtual schemes

-The future's canvas, stained with code and art
-A symphony of wires, beating in our heart.
+A digital dream, an endless state
+Machines will think, and hearts will sway
+In AI's realm, a new way.

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025